3liz/qjazz/python_modules/py-qgis-processes/doc/processing.rst

 * Algorithms with the flag `Deprecated <https://qgis.org/pyqgis/master/gui/Qgis.html#qgis.gui.Qgis.ProcessingAlgorithmFlag>`_  are controlled by the ``processing.expose_deprecated_algorithms`` setting.

-* Parameters with the flag `FlagHidden <https://qgis.org/pyqgis/master/gui/Qgis.html#qgis.gui.Qgis.ProcessingAlgorithmFlag>`_ set wont be exposed in as input parameter in the process description.
+* Parameters with the flag `FlagHidden <https://qgis.org/pyqgis/master/gui/Qgis.html#qgis.gui.Qgis.ProcessingAlgorithmFlag>`_ set wont be exposed as input parameter in the process description.